 Use a food thermometer to check doneness

-Color alone does not guarantee safe food because food browns very fast.
-The only way to know whether meat is grilled to a safe internal temperature is to insert a food thermometer.
+Color does not guarantee safe food because food browns at different rates.
+The only way to know whether meat is grilled to a safe minimum internal temperature is to use a food thermometer.
 Insert the thermometer into two or three places including the thickest part of the food.

 perfect place for

 Safe food handling tips so you don't get sick

 Before serving, keep cooked meats hot, at 140° F or warmer, by setting them to the side of the grill rack where they will not overcook.